 It's important to note that not all students study the English Baccalaureate, but the government aimed for at least three-quarters of all pupils in state and independent schools to study EBacc subjects by 2022.

 The English Baccalaureate is a performance measure showing the proportion of children in a secondary school who achieve at least a Grade C in core academic subjects.

-Until 2017, the EBacc attainment measure indicated how many students attained GCSE qualifications with at least a Grade 5 in English and maths and also Grade C, or above, in a science subject, a language, plus history or geography.
+Until 2017, the EBacc attainment measure required students to achieve at least a Grade 5 in English and maths and a Grade C or above in a science subject, a language, plus history or geography.
 From 2018, the measure is the school's average EBacc score for exam results.

 The qualifications which make up a pupil’s EBacc score are English, maths, the sciences (including computer science), history or geography and a language.